 Sciatica usually affects only one side of the lower body.
 Often, the pain extends from the lower back all the way through the back of the thigh and on through the leg.
 Depending on where the sciatic nerve is affected, the pain may also extend to the foot or toes.

-Can Sports Massage relieve sciatica?
+Can Sports massage help relieve Sciatica?

 Your Sports Massage Therapist will tailor the treatment based on the severity and location of the pain.
 They may focus on loosening tight muscles around the lower back, glutes, and legs while avoiding excessive pressure directly on the sciatic nerve itself.